 By SweetSpot Labs®

-Disclaimer: Content provided in these essays regarding health or health matters has not been evaluated or approved by a board certified physician.
+Disclaimer: Content provided in this essay regarding health or health matters has not been evaluated or approved by a board certified physician.
 Although we believe that all of the information contained in this essay is entirely correct and factual, we are not doctors and highly recommend consulting a physician regarding any medical problems or treatments.